michaelpatrickpurcell/Decibel/README.md

 by adopting formal mechanics or by informal agreement, decide on how to interpret the results before the dice are rolled.

+#### Example
+Suppose a player is making a 5dB check as part of a static resolution roll against a target number of 13.
+The player rolls five twenty-sided dice and gets a result of {20, 5, 12, 8, 17}.
+The outcome of the check is 20 - 5 = 15.
+The check is successful and the degree of success is 15 - 13 = 2.

 ## Secondary Effects
 The values of dice that are not used to compute the outcome of a check can be be used to determine whether any _secondary effects_ occur as a part of the check.